 What contract length should I get?

-How much phone data do I need?
+How much data, texts and calls do I need?

 The large majority of O2 SIM plans come with unlimited calls and texts, and those that don't will offer at least a couple of thousand of each.
 However, data caps do range drastically.